 In 2014 three consecutive years of below normal rainfall combined with hotter temperatures resulted in California's worst drought on record (and by some measures the worst in more than a millenium); the drought continued through 2016.
-In Oct., 2017, the deadliest and most destructive outbreak of wildfires in the state's history occurred in N California, particularly in Sonoma and Napa counties, and December saw S California ravaged by a number of wildfires, including the largest one ever recorded in the state.
+In Oct., 2017, and Nov., 2018, the state experienced some of the deadliest and most destructive wildfires in its history in N California, and was ravaged by other extensive and destructive wildfires in the intervening months.

 - Facts and Figures